 My experience overall has been very positive, especially for human contacts and the two cultural tourism realities that I had never visited: Sinj and Klis.
-Both managers of Sinj, Ms Monika Vrgoč and Mr Marin Jerković, are two very committed and enthusiastic young people, who - with great competence and passion - shared with us the cultural tourism development projects of their sites.
+Both representatives of Sinj are two very committed and enthusiastic people, who - with great competence and passion - shared with us the cultural tourism development projects of their sites.
 At the same time, both of them provided evidence of the challenges met, including the frustration caused by the objective difficulties in proceeding with the programmes they have set themselves up.

 Brainstorming following the visit was very interesting and highlighted how crucial effective communication could be to develop marketing.
-I think that if Monika was more supported in communication and marketing, the increase in tourism that the town and its citizens deserve would certainly be successful.
+I think that if the DMO representative was more supported in communication and marketing, the increase in tourism that the town and its citizens deserve would certainly be successful.
 Also, cooperation with other actors should be pursued, especially with hotels located along the coast, which with their massive presence of tourists could convey a visit to the beautiful locations of the interior of Dalmatia.